Anne Liu Kellor

 Yes!
 I love working as a developmental editor on memoirs, essays, and other creative nonfiction manuscripts, including hybrid works.
 I embrace both letting the writing and story inform what kind of structure to employ, as well as outlining— knowing that the outline will continue to evolve.
 I believe in letting the book become what it wants to become, and I will offer insight into how this corresponds with the publishing industry's preferences.
 I also offer light copyediting that can help you strengthen your prose or otherwise shape the flow and readability of your chapters.

 I charge by the hour and can offer an estimated quote once I see sample pages and/or the full manuscript.
-(Most manuscripts from 30k - 100k words will need anywhere from 5-15 hours on a first pass.)
+(Most manuscripts from 30k - 100k words will need anywhere from 6-18 hours on a first pass, with 12 being an average.)
 If your manuscript needs more work at the core level, my first pass will focus on larger take-aways and structural suggestions.
 If your manuscript is further along and structurally sound, my feedback can focus more on finer craft details.
 Depending on how what stage your manuscript is in and your overall timeframe and budget, I can either aim to give more detailed feedback at the onset which will take longer, or to limit my comments to my core suggestions during my first pass-- and then leave it up to you whether you'd like me to give it another look.
 I ultimately want to give your manuscript the time it needs, and the right amount of feedback for you to take it to the next stage on your own with my support.
 If I can tell as I dig in that I'm going to exceed my estimated quote, I will let you know before I proceed to do so.
 Please email me for my current rate sheet or for more information.

 What is a developmental edit?